Subtitle Converter is an online tool used to convert subtitles between SRT, LRC, SUB, SSA, TTML, VTT and more formats.

 TTML is a subtitle file format previously called Distribution Format Exchange Profile and is a W3C standard.

 WebVTT is a subtitle file format used by HTML5 compliant browsers to render timed text.
 It is part of the W3C standard.

-XML is a widely used language that was once the de facto standard for data interchange between applications.
+Extensible Markup Language (XML) is a widely used language that was once the de facto standard for data interchange between applications.
 Since the advent of JSON, however, it has lost the advantage to the more simple nature of JSON.
 Nevertheless, XML is still used by applications and SOAP based web services